13 Discontinued Coca-Cola Drinks You'll Never See Again

 All four variants of Coke Energy–including the original, Energy Zero Sugar, Energy Cherry, and Energy Cherry Zero Sugar–were made with guarana, B-vitamins, and safe-to-consume sugar alternatives.

-If you did happen to fall in love with the caffeine-packed line of soft drinks during the brief time it was here, you may still be able to find it internationally in countries like Canada and the United Kingdom.
+If you did happen to fall in love with the caffeine-packed line of soft drinks during the brief time it was here, you may still be able to find it internationally in places like the United Kingdom.

 New Diet Coke Flavors

-In order to reinvigorate the Diet Coke brand, and to further engage those trendy and sometimes picky millennials, Coca-Cola announced a big change early in 2018.
-The Diet Coke line would add four new progressive flavors including Ginger Lime, Feisty Cherry, Zesty Blood Orange, and Twisted Mango–this time in tall, skinny cans.
+In order to reinvigorate the Diet Coke brand and to further engage those trendy and sometimes picky millennials, Coca-Cola announced a big change early in 2018.
+The Diet Coke line would add four new flavors, including Ginger Lime, Feisty Cherry, Zesty Blood Orange, and Twisted Mango–this time in tall, skinny cans.
 The following year, two more sensational tastes of Blueberry Acai and Strawberry Guava joined the bunch.

 Unfortunately, not all of the puzzle pieces were a great fit and a couple of these new, exciting flavors have already been axed from the lineup, including Zesty Blood Orange and Blueberry Acai.